cs1302uga/cs1302-minesweeper-alpha/README.md

 The possible commands that can be entered into the game's prompt as well as their syntax are listed in the subsections below.
-Commands with leading or trailing white space are to be interpreted as if there were no leading or trailing whitespace.
+Commands with leading or trailing whitespace are to be interpreted as if there were no leading or trailing whitespace.
 For example, the following two examples should be interpreted the
 same: